Instructor

 Peer Evaluation

-You will evaluate the presentation for one third of the projects in the course at the link shared by the course staff.
+Every student will evaluate the presentation for one third of the projects in the course at the link shared by the course staff (i.e., this is not a team effort).
 The evaluations will be done during the day of the last class meeting.
 The evaluations that you do for other students’ projects will not affect your own grade, except that you will be penalized if you do not complete an evaluation (following the requirements) for each assigned group.
 You do not need to complete an evaluation for your own project.

 Final Project Report